Survey Reveals Surprising Reasons Customers Don’t Return To Local Retailers

 • 28% still want to be reminded about special offers via mail.

-And here is a reality check for local businesses…while respondents ranked phone calls high when it comes to creating loyalty… 84% admit they don’t answer calls from unknown numbers.
+And here is a reality check for local businesses…while respondents ranked phone calls high when creating loyalty… 84% admit they don’t answer calls from unknown numbers.

 Then how do we combat this pet peeve of shoppers?

-I suggest training your employees after they’ve bonded and closed the sale to snap a picture of an item they were looking at but didn’t buy that day.
-Then get their number and text the picture to them while they’re at the counter.
+I suggest training your employees to snap a picture of an item they were looking at but didn’t buy that day after they've bonded and closed the sale.
+Then, get their number and text the picture to them while they’re at the counter.
 That way, the customer has your number in their smartphone’s database.

-Here’s the thing, none of this works if you do not have a solid retail sales strategy for exactly how you will engage a stranger, how you will build rapport, and how you will close that customer.
+Here’s the thing: none of this works if you do not have a solid retail sales strategy for exactly how you will engage a stranger, build rapport, and close that customer.
 Until that happens, you’ll probably take shoppers for granted without dealing with the issues that keep them from returning to your local business.

 See also, Retail Shoppers' 50 Pet Peeves About Retail Employees